FarahBaracat/farahbaracat.github.io/unpublished/unpublish-2021-05-23-Bohte-2016.md

 ---
 layout: post
-title: Zambrano & Bohte &#40;2016&#41; -  Fast and Efficient Asynchronous Neural Computation with Adapting Spiking)
+title: Zambrano & Bohte; -  Fast and Efficient Asynchronous Neural Computation with Adapting Spiking)
 tags: [Neuron models approximated with a form of ADM]
 ---